 She didn’t need to store anything but towels in her linen closet, but she still organized them by type.
 And, at the bottom, she had an open bin for her laundry baskets.
 This closet was in the hallway near her powder room.
 Odd place for a linen closet but it worked for her.

 Lastly, like I always say, “Label, label, label.”
 Label the bins so you and everyone in your home can find things quickly and can notice if things are missing or if supplies ran out.
 Like the image above, if you can’t see what is in it, you need to label it.
 But to stay consistent, be sure to mark it anyway.
 It looks so much better when everything is labeled.

 Here is an image that lists all the What to Keep items for you to share.
 Enjoy!

-Tip: Pull items out of the closet that do not pertain to the bathroom.
+Tip: Pull items out of the closet that does not pertain to the bathroom.
 It will drastically reduce the number of items in the closet and, as a result, make it less cluttered.

-Here are some additional tips from other experts about linen closet organization.
+Here are some additional tips from other experts about the linen closet organization.